TRAVELERS WITH DISABILITIES

 If you do have one of these conditions, obtain a medical certificate dated within 10 days of the flight from a certified medical doctor as follows:

 We accommodate any request for seating that helps you manage your disability.
-It is our responsibility to provide you with any available seat, which you are qualified to use, in advance.
+It is our responsibility to provide you with any available seat, which you are qualified to use in the cabin of service purchased, in advance.
 Additional accommodation may be made for:

 For optimal safety and health, always carry your medication with you in your carry-on luggage, rather than in checked luggage.
 Airplanes do not have refrigerators on board, so plan for methods to keep medications cool, if required.